furkandmrblk/furkandmrblk/README.md

   <samp>
     <br>Hi there 👋 I'm Furkan.
     <br>I am currently majoring in business administration and found a passion in web development.
-    <br>At the moment I'm focusing on learning React.js and combining it with back-end development.
+    <br>At the moment I'm currently using Next.js & want to improve on backend-development.
     <br>furkandmrblk.com
 </samp>
  <br><br><br>